derekmiller-dev/NFL-Quarterback-Analysis/README.md

 # Evolution & Archetypes of NFL Quarterbacks – A Data Science Approach

 ## Overview
 This project analyzes the **evolution of the quarterback position in the NFL** using historical passing and rushing data from 1932 to 2022.
-The NFL is deeply embedded in American culture, and the quarterback is widely recognized as the most critical position on the field—directing the offense, reading defenses, and making game-changing decisions.
+The NFL is deeply embedded in American culture, and the quarterback is widely recognized as the most critical position on the field-directing the offense, reading defenses, and making game-changing decisions.

 By examining career statistics, we uncover trends in quarterback play across eras, identify different QB archetypes, and provide insights into what makes a quarterback successful in various contexts.